Glossary: HR & Recruiting Definitions

 According to a Statista survey on recruitment channels, 61% of the executives surveyed in the DACH region used online job exchanges and 54% also used their own career site to distribute job advertisements online.
 Where the necessary digital competence is still lacking, the search for talent is often outsourced (32%).
 A total of 27% still resort to print media.
 Yet e-recruiting is simple and incredibly effective.

-The use of e-recruiting also pays off for companies in terms of processes and cost optimisation.
+The use of e-hiring also pays off for companies in terms of processes and cost optimisation.
 It streamlines administrative work, increases reach and visibility, saves money and effectively supports them in recruiting.

 With e-recruiting, job advertisements are placed on suitable online job platforms aimed at the desired target groups.
 The application is sent to the potential employer either by e-mail or – even better – by document upload using the dedicated platform.
 This makes the application process barrier-free, time-saving and altogether much more attractive to applicants.

-When an application is submitted the applicant tracking system (ATS), or similar e-recruiting software, centrally collects the applications sent in, confirms their receipt, creates applicant profiles, and significantly simplifies the evaluation of the applications.
+When an application is submitted the ATS tool, or similar e-recruiting software, centrally collects the applications sent in, confirms their receipt, creates applicant profiles, and significantly simplifies the evaluation of the applications.
 Unsuitable candidates can usually be sent an automatic rejection email with just a few clicks after the suitable candidate selection.

 Some of the most common channels for e-recruiting are: